Audrey Hunt, author of "Anyone Can Sing," gives us important clues for finding a qualified, reliable singing teacher.

 - Do you work with a variety of voice types?
 Do you teach different styles of music?
-If you are looking for help with specific voice type, or specific singing styles, you need to make sure that your prospective vocal coach can work with your voice type or the style of singing you're interested in.
+If you are looking for help with specific voice types or singing styles, you need to ensure that your prospective vocal coach can work with your voice type or the singing you're interested in.

 Questions Your Prospective Vocal Coach Should Ask You

-It's not just about which questions you should be asking your prospective vocal coach, it's also extremely important that you be aware of what questions the teacher asks you.
-If the instructor fails to ask you even one question you are better off walking away.
-Obviously, that person is not interested in your needs.
+It's not just about which questions you should be asking your prospective vocal coach; and it's also essential that you be aware of what questions the teacher asks you.
+If the instructor fails to ask you one question, you are better off walking away.
+That person is not interested in your needs.

-Here are key questions a qualified vocal teacher will ask:
+Here are vital questions a qualified vocal teacher will ask: